NICMx/Jool/doc/usr/usr-flags-error-addresses.md

 	$ jool_siit --errorAddresses --add 192.0.2.0/24

 Destroy all prefixes.
-This is also an [alternate way](usr-flags-global.html#enable---disable) to manually disable SIIT Jool.
+Jool will start using its host's addresses as source.

 	$ jool_siit --errorAddresses --flush